gabeochoa/pharmasea/README.md

 - run tests only first and then the game
 - move render ui into rendering_system
 - rename canhold update to be more obvious
-- move player info into the system manager (8 hours ago) <Gabe Ochoa>
+- move player info into the system manager
 - add timer component
 - add util functions to know if a register is full
 - send inputs less often so that it works better for 60fps